-preaching stops on the way, to reach the city on 29 March 1657.
-It was the Vaisakhi day.
-From there, while camping for days at a time to hold congregations at Mathura, Prayagraj, Benaras, Sasram and Gaya the vaheer reached Patna.
+Soon after visiting Kiratpur, the preaching tour began on 13 June 1656.
+The vaheer stayed at Kurukashetra and then set forth for Hardwar with preaching stops on the way, to reach the city on 29 March 1657.
+It was the Vaisakhi day36.
+From there, while camping for days at a time to hold congregations at Mathura, Prayagraj (Allahabad), Benares, Sasram and Bodh Gaya the vaheer reached Patna.